Avalon no Kagi: Development

 Initially the development team had a hard time conveying the game to arcade owners, as in initial showing at trade shows focused on purely on the cards.
 Focusing on the board game aspect made it more appealing to arcade owners.
 The game's customer base was different than many arcade games, as the art on the cards appealed to females and doujinshi artists.

 Reception

-It was one of Sega's most successful arcade games in 2003, mentioned alongside Dragon Treasure as a "new product" securing high sales in their financial report.
+Avalon no Kagi was one of Sega's most successful arcade games in 2003, mentioned alongside Dragon Treasure as a "new product" securing high sales in their financial report.
 The game balance was initially poor although improved in later versions.
 Its popularity decreased after Quest of D and Sangokushi Taisen appeared, which had online features that Avalon no Kagi lacked.
-Instead of adding online support, it was ported to PC through a licensing agreement with Gamespot, however it was negatively received and shut down two years after its 2010 launch.
+Instead of adding online support, it was ported to PC through a licensing agreement with GameSpot, but was negatively received and shut down two years after its 2010 launch.